Skip to main content

 2. Low taxation

-Only positive income belonging to any of the classes provided for in article 91.2 of the Personal Income Tax Law will be imputed.
+Only positive income belonging to one of the classes provided for in article 91.2 of the Personal Income Tax Law will be imputed.